Court Filing Services · All 50 States

 Can you handle deadline-sensitive filings?

-Yes — that's the core of our Express and Immediate tiers.
-Same-business-day filing is feasible during court business hours when intake arrives early enough to dispatch.
+Yes — that's the core of our Next-Day and Same-Day tiers.
+Same-day filing is feasible during court business hours when intake arrives early enough to dispatch.
 We confirm realistic timing in writing before accepting any deadline-sensitive assignment so there are no surprises.

 Ready to file?
 Let's get it on the docket.